EllisWebb/weather_5301_Webb/README.md

 ## Project Overview

-This project aims to explore differences in percipitation, specifically rainfall, within the metro areas of Vancouver and Seattle.
-Through this work we will be determining what the difference in overall rainfall is, but, moreover, determining the nuances of rainfall caused by the changes in geographic location around the coast of the Salish Sea.
+This project aims to explore differences in precipitation, specifically rainfall, within the metro areas of Vancouver and Seattle.
+Through this work we will be determining what the difference in rainfall is.
+Moreover, we shall determine the nuances of rainfall of season rainfall within each location around the coast of the Salish Sea.

 - **Objective:** Does it rain more in Vancouver or Seattle?
 - **Domain:** Enviromental/Metereological Iquiry.